Hiral0722/employee-management-system/README.md

 | HR       | Assign tasks, update tasks, view employees’ tasks       |
 | Employee |  Assign tasks junior,View assigned tasks, update task status|

-🧪 Steps to Run the Project Locally
+#🧪 Steps to Run the Project Locally
 Follow these steps to get the full-stack application up and running on your local machine:

-###🔧 1.
+#🔧 1.
 Clone the Repository
 ``` base
 git clone https://github.com/yourusername/task-management-system.git
 cd task-management-system
 ```
-###⚙️ 2.
+#⚙️ 2.
 Set Up the Backend
 ``` base
 cd backend
 npm install
 node index.js
 ```
-###🖥️ 3.
+#🖥️ 3.
 Set Up the Frontend
 ```base
 cd frontend
 npm install
 npm start
 ```

-###This will start the React app on http://localhost:3000.
+#This will start the React app on http://localhost:3000.

-### 🗄️ 4.
+#🗄️ 4.
 Set Up the Database
-Open MySQL or any SQL client.
+Open MySQL or any SQL client.<br>
-Create a new database
+Create a new database<br>
 Import the provided SQL schema from backend/employ.sql.